open-wc/open-wc/packages/codelabs/src/basics/web-components.md

 ## Custom Elements

-First, we will take a look at the most important web component API: `Custom Elements`.
+First, we will take a look at the most important web component API: Custom Elements.

 Modify your HTML to wrap the "Hello world" message in an element called `<cool-heading>`: